rabbitmq/rabbitmq-tutorials/php-interop/README.md

 ### PHP 5.5+

-You need `PHP 5.5` and one of the amqp interop compatible transport.
+You need `PHP 5.5` and one of the queue-interop compatible transport libraries.

 ### Composer